 - self-management and the ability to work independently.

 You can demonstrate your experience in these areas by giving examples from the practical work and group projects included in your degree course, as well as any work experience you've done.

 Study at Masters or PhD level is usually required for a career in research or industry.
 A PhD, for example, is essential for academic research or to secure a career as an academic lecturer.
 Even for associated careers such as publishing, science communication or clinical careers, further qualifications can be an asset and are becoming increasingly important.

 What do biochemistry graduates do?

-A fifth of graduates are working in the UK either as biochemists, medical scientists or laboratory technicians six months after graduation.
+A significant number (16%) of biochemistry graduates are working in the UK either as biochemists, medical scientists or laboratory technicians six months after graduation.
 A large proportion of graduates go on to further study.